 Prescriptions and non-prescription medications will be given according to the High School District 211 medication policy.
 Signed authorization from the student's physician and parent must be on file in the health services office.
-The medication form can be found at https://tinyurl.com/d211-medication-form.
 Only those medications that are necessary to maintain the student during school hours or at school events shall be administered by the school nurse or designated school staff.
 Medication must be brought to the school in the original package and given to the nurse.
 Medications will be stored in a secure area in the nurse's office.
 At the end of the treatment regime, the parent will be responsible for removing any unused medication from the school.
 If not picked up by the end of the year, the school nurse will dispose of the medications.
 High School District 211 retains the right to reject requests for the administration of medication.
-The Board Policy on Anaphylaxis Prevention, Response, and Management Program can be viewed at https://tinyurl.com/ anaphylaxis-proaram.